 Regardless of which route you choose, make sure to hand each guest a thank-you card with your new address featured prominently.
 This will show gratitude and will help to keep your friend's address books updated.

-Preliminary cleaning supplies
+5. Preliminary cleaning supplies

-is over and you're ready to start putting things away, you'll want to scrub your new home really well.
-After all, you don't know what was happening there before you arrived -and you certainly shouldn't have to worry about strange smells or sticky surfaces.
-Cleaning supplies should never be skipped.
+Once the unpacking party is over, you'll want to scrub your new home really well.
+After all, you don't know what was happening there before you arrived -- and you certainly shouldn't have to worry about strange smells or sticky surfaces.
+Spend the money on cleaning supplies.
+It's one of the best moving investments you will make!

 Make sure you have basic cleaning supplies with you when you move in.

 Even though a new home may seem clean and fresh, you should always give it a thorough cleaning before you settle in.
-Spend the money on cleaning supplies-it is one of the best moving investments you will make!